Categories

 Nathalie was also born in Cape Town, South Africa

-Their birthplaces gives you a glimpse of how many times we moved from country to country and town to town…
+Their birthplaces give you a glimpse of how many times we moved from country to country, town to town…

-My life was very unstable.
-I never managed to settle anywhere!
+My life was a very unstable one.
+I never managed to settle anywhere.

-Looking back though, I notice that the enormous love that I had for my family was not shared!
+Looking back though, I notice that the enormous love that I had for my wife and my children, my family, was not shared!

-The tremendous efforts I made for them were not appreciated…
+The efforts I made for them were not appreciated… I was respected and feared, but not loved!

 Having completed my studies in the bible college, my wife and I went to Greece.

-With no church backing me up I considered myself a self-appointed, independent missionary.
+With no church backing us up I considered myself to be a self-appointed, independent missionary.

-Only then will you be able, after some time, to distinguish Truth from error.”
+Only if they were to do that, would they be able, after some time, to distinguish Truth from error.”

-“Are you sure that you, yourself, haven’t gulped in (unwillingly) Protestant teachings which are not backed by the Bible?
+“Are you sure that you, yourself, haven’t been brainwashed, that you havent gulped in (unwillingly) Protestant teachings which are not found in the Bible?

 Do you put into practice the advice that you give to others?”

-I did not think that I could possibly have been brainwashed!
+I did not think that I could possibly have been brainwashed, but nor did the adherents of the Orthodox church think that they have been brainwashed either!

-And yet, I knew the Bible well enough by now to be able to see with certainty their errors.
+And yet, I knew the Bible well enough by now to be able to see with certainty their very serious theological errors.

-So, it could be that I also have unknowingly swallowed some “protestant teachings which are not really in the Bible!
+It could be therefore that I also have unknowingly swallowed some “protestant” teachings which are not really drawn from the Bible!

 In search of the Truth

-In order to escape from any dogmatic influence that I may have had, I had to stop calling myself an “evangelical” Christian!
+In order to escape from any dogmatic influence that I may have had, I had first of all to stop calling myself an “evangelical” Christian!

 In all sincerity, I started to look at myself as simply being “a child of God”, and nothing more.
 No dogmas attached!